Marie Clémence Lesson

-Marie Clémence Lesson (/fr/; March 2 1800 – August 4 1834) was an illustrator and the second wife of French ornithologist René Lesson, who she married in 1827.
+Marie Clémence Lesson (/fr/; March 2 1800 – August 4 1834) was an illustrator and the second wife of French ornithologist René Lesson, whom she married in 1827.
 She trained as a natural history artist in Paris and her illustrations appear in her husband's book Histoire Naturelle des Oiseaux-Mouches.

 Her father was the French zoologist Charles Dumont de Sainte-Croix.
 Lesson died of Cholera in 1834.